timotheonbjr/typo3-pizpalue/Documentation/Introduction/Index.rst

 -----------------

 -  Support for automatic image scaling in structure elements (see :ref:`integration_templating`)
--  Content element fields to optimize image scaling dependent on the screen size.
+-  Content element fields to optimize image scaling based on the screen size.
 -  Content element fields to assign custom classes, styles and attributes

 Animating content